 Cleantech University Prize (Cleantech UP) business plan competitions provide aspiring student entrepreneurs with the mentorship, business development skills and training, and investor feedback to transform their clean energy ideas into impactful businesses.
 Launched in 2015, Cleantech UP builds upon its precursor, the DOE National Clean Energy Business Plan Competition.
 Since the competition started, participants have formed more than 200 ventures, created more than 115 jobs, and raised more than $120 million in follow-on funding.

-Winners of the eight regional competitions will compete in The Cleantech UP 2017 National Competition on June 26 and 27 in Austin, Texas.
+Winners of the eight regional competitions competed in The Cleantech UP 2017 National Competition on June 26 and 27 in Austin, Texas.
 The National Competition is made possible through a collaboration between the U.S. Department of Energy, VentureWell, and the eight Universities and Organizations that host each regional competition.